Aye1/RPG-Village-Builder/README.md

 ###Story
 * Each level represents a fear to fight, with his own level design.
   * The first level to be developed is the time.
 Alice shouldn't be late to encounter the white rabbit.
+  * The other fears are still to be defined: darkness, unknown, falling...
 * Finishing a level will facilitate to progression in other levels, by the power acquired, and the features unlocked.